qlvbrknp/maple-bot/README.md

 ## Disclaimer

-This is for educational purposes only - use at your own discretion.
-As botting is against Nexon's EULA, I will not be responsible for any suspensions to your account.
+This bot was made and intended for educational purposes only - use at your own discretion.
+Botting is against Nexon's EULA and will lead to suspensions against your account.